maeri-project/mRNA/README.md

 2. Mapping space exploration tool for developers to understand the impact of mapping over MAERI
 3. Generate the Network configuration for MAERI.

-Detail implementation of mRNA can refer to ISPASS 2019 paper below.
+Detailed implementation of mRNA is in the ISPASS 2019 paper below.
->Zhongyuan Zhao, Hyoukjun Kwon, Sachit Kuhar, Weiguang Sheng, Zhigang Mao, and Tushar Krishna, mRNA: Enabling Efficient Mapping Space Exploration for a Reconfigurable Neural
-Accelerator, ISPASS 2019
+>Zhongyuan Zhao, Hyoukjun Kwon, Sachit Kuhar, Weiguang Sheng, Zhigang Mao, and Tushar Krishna, mRNA: Enabling Efficient Mapping Space Exploration for a Reconfigurable Neural Accelerator, ISPASS 2019

 ## Tool Setup
 1. If you want to use Front-end Paser, you should have **python3**, **Tensorflow** environment and **lark-parser** package.
 The install information of **Tensorflow** goes to